xPOURY4/monad/libs/runloop/Readme.md

 Implementation is a state machine based on switching `index`.
     - GCC/clang coroutine frame: Frame prefix | Promise | Unknown | Local
 variables.
 Coroutine frame is: `struct clang_frame_prefix { void(*factivate)(void*); void(*fdestroy)(void*);};`.
+- When a task exits, all i/o still occurring on that task ought to be pumped and dumped out (right now it aborts the process instead)